 For the peach layer:

-- Peel, pit and cut the peaches into wedges.
+- Peel the peaches, pit and cut the peaches into wedges.
+Place them in the prepared baking dish.

-- Sprinkle 3 tablespoons of sugar on top.
+- Sprinkle 3 tablespoons of sugar and cinnamon on top.

-- In a small bowl, dilute the cornstarch in the juice and add it above the sugar.
+- In a small bowl, dissolve the cornstarch in the orange and lemon juice until smooth, and drizzle it over the peaches.
+Reserve.

 - Make a lattice with the strips of dough, placing them over the peaches in a criss-cross way.
-It might look messy and uneven.
 Here is a good tutorial on how to make a lattice crust.

 - Bake for about 40 minutes, until the dough is cooked, golden brown, and the filling is bubbling.